jenkins-x/jx-docs/content/en/docs/resources/guides/managing-jx/old/install-on-cluster.md

 jx install --provider=kubernetes --external-ip 1.2.3.4
 ```

-Otherwise, the `jx install` will try and wait for the Ingress Controllers `Service.Status.LoadBalancer.Ingress` to resolve to an IP address - which can fail on premise.
+Otherwise, the `jx install` will try and wait for the Ingress Controllers `Service.Status.LoadBalancer.Ingress` to resolve to an IP address - which can fail on-premises.

 If you already have an ingress controller installed, then try: